chris-martin/bricks/in/posts/2017-05-10-loc/post.md

   maybe empty pure (fromToMay a b)
 ```

-## That's all folks
+## That’s all folks

-This wasn't intensely exciting or weird, but I want to produce more blog posts
+This wasn’t intensely exciting or weird, but I want to produce more blog posts
 about doing normal stuff in Haskell.
-The package is [here] on Hackage if you'd
+The package is called [loc] on Hackage if
-like to investigate further.
+you’d like to investigate further.

   [here]: https://hackage.haskell.org/package/loc